 You can also subscribe to Amazon Prime Video as a standalone membership for $8.99 a month if you don’t have a Prime membership and don’t want to sign up for one.

-If you’re thinking of going with Amazon Prime Video, we would highly recommend purchasing Prime membership for the annual fee of $119.
-That way, you get Prime Video plus all the benefits of a Prime membership (like free two-day shipping) for $9.92 a month, which is only about a dollar more than a Prime Video membership on its own.
+If you’re thinking of going with Amazon Prime Video, we recommend purchasing Prime membership for the annual fee of $119.
+That way, you get Prime Video plus all the benefits of a Prime membership (like free two-day shipping) for $9.92 a month, which is only about a dollar more than a Prime Video membership.

 How long will it be before Disney takes over the world?

-In case you haven’t heard, the children’s entertainment giant now has its very own streaming service and a subscription gives you access to all the Disney content that’s ever been made all in one spot.
+If you haven’t heard, the children’s entertainment giant now has its own streaming service, and a subscription gives you access to all the Disney content that’s ever been made in one spot.

-We should also mention that Disney owns Pixar, Marvel, the Star Wars franchise, and National Geographic, so a Disney+ membership gives you access to all that content as well.
+We should also mention that Disney owns Pixar, Marvel, the Star Wars franchise, and National Geographic, so a Disney+ membership gives you access to all that content.

-YouTube has been offering free access to media content for close to two decades, and they recently upped their game by offering a TV streaming service.
+YouTube has been offering free access to media content for close to two decades, and they recently upped their game by providing a TV streaming service.

-YouTube TV offers access to over 70 channels, along with local cable TV channels in your area and 24-hour news networks, all for $49.99 a month.
+YouTube TV offers access to over 70 channels, local cable TV channels in your area, and 24-hour news networks, all for $49.99 a month.
 You’ll also get unlimited DVR storage with your membership.

 Like many other streaming options, you can try YouTube TV for free for a week and see if it’s right for you.